wmcics30/tetris-p5js/proposal.md

     - Toggleable Line Clear animation

 - #### Options and Customization
-    - Customizable DAS and ARR Rates (Sprint)
+    - Customizable DAS and ARR Rates (Sprint) ? - Possible
     - Starting Level selection (Marathon)
     - Tetromino Sprite Reskins
-    - Control Remapping
+    - Control Remapping ? - Possible through simple JSON editing, but not within the sketch itself.
     - ...And More

 - #### Other